 The EPO newsletter contains news and information on European patent law and procedure, patent information and searching, and other EPO services.
 Written for patent professionals, it also has details of key EPO events and training opportunities, along with links to more information on the EPO website and/or related sites.

-The newsletter has four sections.
-There is a general part which is sent to all subscribers, plus three optional sections covering applying for a patent, searching for patents, and law & practice.
+The newsletter has six sections.
+There is a general part which is sent to all subscribers, plus five optional sections covering searching for patents, applying for a patent, law & practice, learning & events and online services.
 This means you can select the areas of most interest to you.

 Searching for patents